lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ![Pasted image 20240428143019](https://github.com/lm3nitro/Projects/assets/55665256/549276f5-6095-46da-9194-f2e9d878c1c6)

 Now that I know what a failed login attempt would look like under normal circumstances, I will start with the RDP simulation attack to see the difference in logging.
-Understanding what normal traffic looks like is crucial becuase it helps to establish a baseline for detecting anomolies, reduces false positives, and it enhances the accuracy of security tools.
-This is also very important becuase it helps to quickly identify and respond to malicious activity and distinguishing it from legitimate behavior.
+Understanding what normal traffic looks like is crucial becasue it helps to establish a baseline for detecting anomalies, reduces false positives, and it enhances the accuracy of security tools.
+This is also very important because it helps to quickly identify and respond to malicious activity and distinguishing it from legitimate behavior.

 ## RDP password attack: